There are a bunch of excellent power racks on the market right now.

 The RML-390F Monster Lite Rack is a flat-foot version of the RML-3 Rack and is one of Rogues’ top squat racks in this price range!

 I think the biggest reason I recommend this is the flat-foot base design.

-Not having to bolt the rack down is a huge selling point for those training in their garage.
+Not having to bolt down power racks is a huge selling point for those training in their home gyms.

-One of the most recurring statements I noticed is just how stable this rack is.
+One of the most recurring statements I noticed is just how stable this squat rack is.